 “Potato batteries are estimated to generate energy at a cost of approximately US$9 per kilowatt hour”

-Also, it has it’s downside since it would be diverting a food crop to an energy source.
+Also, it has its downsides since it would be diverting a food crop to an energy source.
 Would this scale up to power a small off grid community or village?
 Perhaps… Would it be feasible and viable, and would it be inexpensive enough?
 Sure.

 Would it hurt the food supply?
 I don’t think so, as long as you can produce more potatoes than you use.
 Since potatoes can be grown in vertical “potato towers“, this is possible.

-These potato towers can grow more potatoes per square foot of land than traditional growing techniques and would provide more potatoes for use in power generation.
+Grown vertically, a potato tower can grow more potatoes per square foot of land than traditional growing techniques and would provide more potatoes for use in power generation.
 This means no more row cropping potatoes, and could provide plenty for a small off grid homestead’s power needs and food source.

 Potato batteries work, and they could power your home.
 How?